 If you ignore the symptoms of hypoglycemia too long, you may lose consciousness.
 That's because your brain needs glucose to function.
 Recognize the signs and symptoms of hypoglycemia early because untreated, hypoglycemia can lead to:

 On the other hand, be careful not to overtreat your low blood sugar.
 If you do, you may cause your blood sugar level to rise too high (hyperglycemia).
-This, too, can be dangerous and may cause damage to your nerves, blood vessels and various organs.
+This, too, can be dangerous and eventually may damage your nerves, blood vessels and various organs.

 Preparing for your appointment